Maher-Jaweed/Bank-Customer-Churn-Behavioral-Segmentation-and-Retention-Analysis/README.md

-# Executive Summary: Bank Customer Churn & Segmentation Analysis:
+# Bank Customer Churn & Segmentation Analysis:

 This analysis was conducted to uncover key insights into customer churn, demographic profiles, geographical behavior differences, and customer segments within the bank’s customer base.